08 Nov 2017

 Once you have both these things, and you’ve made a decision about the type of data you need, the next question to ask is: how can you make sure the data arrives where you need it, efficiently and cost-effectively?

-At Thomson Reuters, we believe the answer is to look at the total cost of ownership (TCO) of developing and delivering that data.
+We believe the answer is to look at the total cost of ownership (TCO) of developing and delivering that data.
 And by data, we mean real-time data, reference data, end-of-day data, tick history data, or analytics.

 TCO for market data

 TCO is the total direct and indirect costs of a product or service we provide.

 So when one of our customers subscribes to our content, it goes on a journey before it reaches them.

 Typically, that journey is: Our company — data center — server —application — and finally, to the consumers of that data.

 Obviously, each stage of the journey costs money to make happen.

 So while the initial data or content may cost a customer X amount a month, the true cost could be two or three times as much, once it’s been sent, stored, processed, published and consumed.

 Of course, everyone’s looking for good quality, trusted content, but simultaneously everyone’s also looking for value.